 A2Z Smart Technologies Begins Pilot with Chedraui, a Leading Grocery and Department Store Chain in Mexico

-TEL AVIV, ISRAEL / ACCESSWIRE / February 9, 2022 / A2Z Smart Technologies Corp. ("A2Z" or the "Company") (Nasdaq:AZ)(TSXV:AZ, Financial), today announced that the Company has launched a pilot program for its Cust2Mate smart carts with Chedraui, the third largest retailer in Mexico, operating more than 250 stores as well as operating stores in California, Arizona, New Mexico, and Nevada under the name El Super.
+TEL AVIV, ISRAEL / ACCESSWIRE / February 10, 2022 / A2Z Smart Technologies Corp. ("A2Z" or the "Company") (NASDAQ:AZ)(TSX.V:AZ), today announced that the Company has launched a pilot program for its Cust2Mate smart carts with Chedraui, the third largest retailer in Mexico, operating more than 250 stores as well as operating stores in California, Arizona, New Mexico, and Nevada under the name El Super.

 The first smart carts have arrived at Chedraui's flagship store in Mexico City.
 A2Z anticipates that a successful pilot will lead to a rollout with the Chidraui chain.